Real-Time Data for Real-Time Decision-Making Across the Business

 AAM Partners with Baker Tilly to Drive Innovation on the Shop Floor

 The Plex Manufacturing Cloud helps American Axle Manufacturing drive innovation on its shop floors, improving efficiencies with cloud ERP, streamlining processes and providing a single source of visibility.
-Through its partnership with Baker Tilly, AAM achieved a seamless go-live process, avoiding downtown for its high-output metal formed products division.
+Through its partnership with Baker Tilly, AAM achieved a seamless go-live process, avoiding downtime for its high-output metal formed products division.
 Watch this video to find out more.

 At a Glance